scryner/kapy-exif/README.md

 The functionalities this library focuses on are as follows:

 - Extracting raw EXIF data from an image (currently, JPEG and HEIC images are supported)
-- Adding or replacing raw EXIF data for an image
+- Adding or replacing raw EXIF data for an image (with 'exiv2' feature)

 ## Build

+This section describes how to build the crate with 'exiv2' feature.
+This feature is required to manipulate(get tag, update GPS info) EXIF data.

+If you don't need to manipulate EXIF data, you can build the crate without the 'exiv2' feature.
+In this case, you do not need to follow the instructions below.

 ### Build on macOS

 If you use Homebrew (https://brew.sh/), you can easily install the required packages. <br/>